 Policy Implications of Global Anti-Terrorism Campaign.
-Some have suggested that the September 11, 2001 terrorist attacks against the World Trade Center and the Pentagon, as well as the foiled attempt resulting in a crash in Pennsylvania, may have implications for U.S. policy calculations about Taiwan because of the U.S. efforts to build an international coalition that includes PRC support.
-While the PRC has assured Washington of its support in the anti-terrorism effort, PRC officials in the past have attempted to exact policy concessions from the United States in exchange for support for U.S. initiatives.
+Some have suggested that the September 11, 2001 terrorist attacks against the World Trade Center, the Pentagon, and in Pennsylvania may have implications for U.S. policy calculations about Taiwan because of the U.S. efforts to build an international coalition that includes PRC support.
+Although the PRC has assured Washington of its support in the anti-terrorism effort, PRC officials in the past have attempted to exact policy concessions from the United States in exchange for support for U.S. initiatives.
 Some expect that the PRC thus may attempt to condition its future support for the global anti-terrorism campaign on U.S. concessions on Taiwan.